pablomon/42-libasm/README.md

 # 42-libasm

-Recreation the following functions in x86-64 assembly: read, write, strlen, strcmp, strcpy, strdup
+Recreation of the following functions in x86-64 assembly: read, write, strlen, strcmp, strcpy, strdup

 It passes the following tests: